envato/rack-ecg/README.md

 [![Gem version](https://img.shields.io/gem/v/rack-ecg)][gem-page]

-An easy to configure Rack middleware for Ruby web apps to provide a simple health check endpoint that tells you vital life signs about your app.
-All without the boilerplate service checking code you've written 10 times before.
+Rack middleware for Ruby web apps, providing a simple and extensible health check endpoint, with minimal configuration.

-(it's ECG as in electrocardiogram - as in the machine that monitors how your heart works)
+> Electrocardiogram (ECG): A recording of the electrical activity of the heart.

 ## Features

-- simple 1 line to drop into your `config.ru` or `config/application.rb` file to
+- Start with a single line in your `config.ru` or `config/application.rb` file.
-  set up
 - reports git revision status
 - reports ActiveRecord migration schema version
 - reports errors if any check can't be executed for whatever reason